 Finding ideal candidates is an ongoing challenge for every HR department.
-Fortunatley, HR has tools at their disposal.
+Fortunately, HR has tools at their disposal.
 One of those tools is often under-utilized.
-What's that tool you might ask? —Talent personas... think of them like a wanted poster for your ideal hire.
-If you follow the suggestions below and take the time to really map out what you’re looking for in a candidate, personas are likely to become one of your go-to HR tools.
+What's that tool you might ask? —Candidate personas... think of them like a wanted poster for your ideal hire.
+If you follow the suggestions below and take the time to really map out what you’re looking for in a candidate, job candidate personas are likely to become one of your go-to HR tools.

-Why are talent personas vital for the public sector?
+Why are candidate personas vital for the public sector?

 Talent personas are a research-driven approach to understanding your target candidates.
 If you don’t know what you’re looking for in a candidate, you’ll have a hard time communicating with potential hires, creating a job post, and sifting through hundreds of resumes to find that one perfect fit.
 By creating talent personas, you can:

 • More efficiently eliminate the candidates who don’t fit what you’re looking for

 • Better connect with your ideal candidate by reaching them on their ideal platform and speaking their language

 • Improve retention

 • Get potential candidates excited about your company and position

 • Give interviewers or hiring managers a better idea of what to ask a candidate during an interview

 • Create greater alignment between your team managers and HR function